secretstartups/handbook/sites/handbook/source/handbook/marketing/inbound-marketing/search-marketing/analytics/index.html.md

 When we connect data from Google Sheets everyone on the DMP team needs to able to access and edit data as needed.
 To accomplish this we add all Google Sheets used in dataStudio to the Shared Drive in the [dataStudio sub-folder](https://drive.google.com/drive/folders/1pO0fVLM-K0KrLNu8MWvzI-i96QXFdgeR).
 Be sure you only share your Google Sheets in the shared drive because dataStudio does not currently support sharing data sources from shared drives.

 ### Self-serve Website analytics dashboards
-* Google Analytics traffic: If you would like to check the traffic, referrals, or clicks off of a page hosted on the marketing site (about, docs, etc) just enter your page URL or URLs into the `Page` field in this dataStudio report [Page-level Google Analytics data](https://datastudio.google.com/u/0/reporting/11pNZyzJ1JEudO4jRWaX989etLLcR6wUn/page/KNqS) TODO: Update Link.
+* Google Analytics traffic: If you would like to check the traffic, referrals, or clicks off of a page hosted on the marketing site (about, docs, etc) just enter your page URL or URLs into the `Page` field in this dataStudio report [Page-level Google Analytics data](https://datastudio.google.com/reporting/9a8eff5f-02e2-4a52-b08a-7a833cd9d406).
-* Google Search results keywords: If you would like to check the keywords from a specific about.gitlab.com page in Google search, just enter your page URL into the `Landing Page` field in this dataStudio report [Google Search Console keyword lookup](https://datastudio.google.com/open/1No1sSsCH2EHkqPyLl-AEEQ1be3_p_kpj) TODO: Update Link.
+* Google Search results keywords and URLs: If you would like to check the keywords and/or URLs from a specific about.gitlab.com page in Google search, just enter your page URL into the `Landing Page` field and/or your keyword into the `Query` field in this dataStudio report [Google Search Console lookup](https://datastudio.google.com/reporting/4f3575e1-b64f-4d6b-b143-805ee5da58e5)
-* Google Search results pages: If you would like a list of URLs surfacing for a specific keyword surfacing for about.gitlab.com in Google search (about, docs, etc) just enter your keyword into the `Query` field in this dataStudio report [Google Search Console landing page lookup](https://datastudio.google.com/open/10Qa9AgGt11xJWaycUDfvFq1Nn714sJQq) TODO: Update Link.

 #### Active dataStudio dashboards